woodard/libabigail/doc/manuals/abidw.rst

     In the emitted ABI representation, do not show names of function parameters, just the types.

+  * ``--no-write-default-sizes``

+    In the XML ABI representation, do not write the size-in-bits for pointer type definitions, reference type definitions, function declarations and function types when they are equal to the default address size of the translation unit.
+Note that libabigail before 1.8 will not set the default size and will interpret types without a size-in-bits attribute as zero sized.

   * ``--named-type-ids``

     Without this option ids used to reference types in the XML file